 Predictive Analytics: Regressions

 Regression analysis forms the basis for predictive analytics.
 By using regression analysis, a data scientist can model the relationship between a dependent variable (the outcome) and one or more independent variables (the input).
-Regression analysis will reveal any significant relationships between the independent variables and the dependent variable, as well as the strength or weight of that impact.
+Regression analysis will reveal any significant relationships between the independent variables and the dependent variable, as well as the magnitude of that impact.
 In other words, when the independent variables change, how much and in what way will the dependent variable change?

 Neural networks use techniques such as gradient descent and backpropagation to refine their algorithms and find the optimal model for the regression.